Have you ever felt like you’re seconds away from an anxiety attack?

 You’re having a regular day at work and all of a sudden you feel this strange tingling in your feet.
-You find difficulty in breathing, your body feels numb and before you know it, you’re trying to do everything you can to escape the dreaded panic attack.
+You find it difficult to breathe, your body feels numb and before you know it, you’re trying to do everything you can to escape the dreaded panic attack.

 If you’re suffering from panic attacks, remember you’re not alone.
-One in every 75 people across the world suffer from panic attacks at one point or the other.
+One in every 75 people across the world suffers from panic attacks at one point or the other.

-Here’s what you need to do – Next time you feel an onset of a panic attack or are just overwhelmed by stress and anxiety, just STOP.
+Here’s what you need to do — next time you feel an onset of a panic attack or are just overwhelmed by stress and anxiety, just STOP.
 By this, we mean try the S.T.O.P Mindfulness technique to bring your mind back to the present moment.

-How to Reduce Anxiety with S.T.O.P
+Reduce Anxiety with S.T.O.P Mindfulness Technique

 S — stop what you’re doing.
 Whatever it is, just stop!

 T — take a few deep breaths.
 For the next 30 seconds to 1 minute, just take a few deep breaths.
 Follow the breath as you inhale and exhale.
 Feel the breath coming in and out of your nose.
 Notice the sensation in your body.
-May be you feel the breath more in your abdomen or in your lungs.
+Maybe you feel the breath more in your abdomen or in your lungs.

 O — observe your experience just as it is.
 Observe the thoughts, emotions, and feelings.
 Remind yourselves that thoughts are not facts; they are not permanent.
 Notice the emotions and see how they are being experienced in the body.
 Name these emotions.
 It may be fear, sorrow, anger.
 Research indicates that just naming these emotions can lessen their impact.
 Finally, notice your body and your posture.
 Are you standing or sitting?
 Are you feeling any discomfort?
-Do you have feel any pain or ache?
-Just observe the impact of these emotions in the body.
+Do you feel any pain or ache?
+Just observe the impact of these emotions on the body.